Efficient Non-sequential Division for FPGAs: Approximate Reciprocal calculation

+The coarse approximation of (\ref{eqn:coarse}) can be implemented with very low complexity \cite{ApproxOOX}.
+To obtain $2^{-z}$, with $ z = \lfloor \text{log}_2(x) \rfloor$, one can use a leading one detector (to obtain $2^{z}$) followed by a bit reversal at the comma point.
+The multiplications with the powers of two in (\ref{eqn:coarse}) can then be realized via shift operations.

-using the value $C=3$ \cite{ApproxOOX}.
-Investigating the relative error between the exact calculation and this approximation showed that this error followed a curve of similar shape in each interval $[2^{z},2^{z+1}]$.
-This lead to the idea of correcting the approximation by multiplication with correction factors $\gamma_x(x)$ such that
+Investigating the relative error between $1/x$ and the approximation $y_l(x)$ showed that this error follows a curve of similar shape in each interval $[2^{z},2^{z+1})$.
+This led to the idea of correcting the approximation by multiplication with correction factors $\gamma(x)$ such that